idanieljana/ts-bootcamp/src/w-01/01-static-assets/01-static-assets.md

 However they will also have the same principles described here.
 Also the purpose of this section is to remind how JS works in sync with other web technologies.
+Spoiler: there would be no React, Typescript or Webpack - we will go with "hand approach" to understand how it works under the hood.
 ```

 ### Additional reading